Corgam/LEO-CDN/cloud-setup/README.md

 And the teardown does
 - Remove the GCP instance and resources
 - Remove the SSH key from the local known_hosts

+First, you need to install the necessary role: `ansible-galaxy install andrewrothstein.firecracker`.

 If you want to run the full setup, you need to run `ansible-playbook setup.yml`.
 This will take about 10 minutes.